Libby (Elizabeth) Allison

-- Active in leadership roles in MENC and Massachusetts Music Educators' Association
+- Active in leadership roles in NAfME and Massachusetts Music Educators Association

-- Performed at the Smithsonian Institution, Old Sturbridge Village, and in Sri Lanka, India, and Great Britain
+- Performances at the Smithsonian Institution and Old Sturbridge Village, and in Sri Lanka, India, and Great Britain

-- Lowell Mason Award, Massachusetts Music Educators Association
+- Massachusetts Music Educators Association, Lowell Mason Award

 In Their Own Words